-Out of this 30, this article is specifically focused on the brown banded cockroaches.
+Out of these 30, this article specifically focuses on brown-banded cockroaches.

-They are considered one of the tiniest among them all; even a full-grown male/female adult’s size ranges anywhere between 10 to 14.5 mm.
+They are considered one of the tiniest among them; even a full-grown male/female adult’s size ranges between 10 to 14.5 mm.

-They get their name because of the presence of two light brown-colored bands on their wings.
+They get their name because of two light brown-coloured bands on their wings.

 What’s worse?
-They can even spread a number of diseases and infections; especially if they come in contact with your food.
+They can even spread many diseases and infections, especially if they come in contact with your food.

-Hence, here are a few tips you can use to get rid of brown banded cockroaches.
+Hence, here are a few tips to get rid of brown-banded cockroaches.

 Clear Away Food and Debris

 The small food particles left behind in our kitchen attract roaches, which act as fodder for them.

 The best way to get rid of cockroaches is to have a clean and spotless kitchen.

 Leaky pipes, wet stinky clothes, dirty bathmat on the floor, and any such material attract roaches.